Flag of 26th Indian Division

 It was in these conditions that, after a time in action, a fatalistic attitude takes possession of the mind, an indifference possessed us to the dangers of attack.
 And so we trudged on, wearily climbing the steep mountains & the winding tracks that were like great rivers of mud.”

-The image above shows the dedication ceremony on Jail Hill to the casualties at Kohima of 1st Battalion Queen’s Royal Regiment.
-Some of the men in the background have opted to wear their monsoon capes.
+The image below shows the dedication ceremony on Jail Hill to the casualties at Kohima of 1st Battalion Queen’s Royal Regiment.
+Some of the men in the background have opted to wear monsoon capes.

 A Japanese Hand Grenade